kerryjiang/SuperSocket.Document/005-Some-Basic-Concepts-In-SuperSocket.md

     }

-Actually, you don't need implement PipelineFilter by yourself from scratch, because SuperSocket provides at many built-in PipelineFilter templates (base classes) which almost cover 90% of the cases and simplify your development work significantly.
+Actually, you don't need implement PipelineFilter by yourself from scratch, because SuperSocket provides already many built-in PipelineFilter templates (base classes) which almost cover 90% of the cases and simplify your development work significantly.
 Even if the templates are not fitting your requirement, developing a PipelineFilter completely by yourself should be easy as well.

 These built-in PipelineFilter templates are: